prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 tags: [Storytime]
 ---

 My mother used to tell me: "only fools never change their mind".
 Well, mother knows best, because I did it.
 Let's be honest here, who never made fun of JavaScript among the developers community?
 No one.
 There are so many funny jokes and memes about JavaScript, and most of them are part if not completely true.
-How did I miss for so long on the world's most used language?
+How did I miss out for so long on the world's most used language?

 > "JavaScript is the world's most misunderstood programming language."
-> <cite>— Douglas Crockford</cite>
+> <cite>-- Douglas Crockford</cite>

 This was probably my mistake, and a lot of people's as well.
 I was still learning and enjoying Java then C#, why would I need another language that is unsafe, random and inconsistent?
 Yeah...
 Time to talk about prejudices.
 The prejudices that kept me away from what we call "modern JavaScript" and its remarkable ecosystem.